Infinito (TV channel): Early years: conventional documentary channel

 The channel was originally launched and operated by the Argentine company Imagen Satelital, owned by Argentine businessman Alberto González, in February 1994.

 In its first phase, the channel tried to gain a foothold within the networks of the documentary genre, without major conceptual differences in terms of its programming.

 As of August 1996, the Infinito logo was changed from its green triangle logo to a blue trefoil knot, and the text "infinito" below.
 In May 1997, Imagen Satelital and its package of channels were acquired by Cisneros Television Group (which in 2000 was renamed Claxson Interactive Group when it merged with Ibero American Media Partners and the portal El Sitio).
-In September that year, the channel started improoving its potential for in-house productions with the Noches temáticas cycle and, gacing the 1998 FIFA World Cup, Esto es Fútbol, about the tournament's history.
-In September 1998, with the end of its children's educational program Recreo Satelital, Infinito started airing documentary cycles in the afternoon, cwhile becoming, in October, the first Latin American channel to use a platinum edit box.
+In September that year, the channel started improving its potential for in-house productions with the Noches temáticas cycle and, for the 1998 FIFA World Cup, Esto es Fútbol, about the tournament's history.
+In September 1998, with the end of its children's educational program Recreo Satelital, Infinito started airing documentary cycles in the afternoon, while becoming, in October, the first Latin American channel to use a platinum edit box.